 Low progesterone levels can also sometimes mean higher levels of oestrogen which can cause symptoms of :

 – Weight gain – Loss of libido – Gallbladder problems

 Having low levels of progesterone in men means that they will also have low testosterone.
 Low progesterone symptoms in men include:

 Natural ways to increase progesterone levels include:

 – Zinc – is found in shellfish, pumpkin/squash seeds and nuts – Vitamin B – is found in sunflower seeds, fish, turkey and dried fruit – Vitamin C – is found in oranges and strawberries – Magnesium – is found in spinach, fish, dark chocolate and whole grains – Regulating stress – read our article on stress and fertility here

 Low progesterone infertility treatments are highly effective and include:

 Unfortunately, low progesterone levels in men in generally harder to treat.
-Usually it’s caused by an underlying health issue, which when treated will then help levels go back up.
+Usually, it’s caused by an underlying health issue, which when treated will then help levels go back up.
 Other natural ways to help treat low progesterone in men include: exercise, eating a balanced diet, maintaining a healthy weight and getting the right amount of sleep.
-Read our article on increase fertility in men here.
+Read our article on increasing fertility in men here.